The effect of heterogeneity on decorrelation mechanisms in spiking neural networks: a neuromorphic-hardware study: Results

-In the \rand{} case, input (i.e., free-membrane-potential) correlations are exclusively determined by the number of shared presynaptic sources, i.e., by the connectivity $\noinputs/\netsize$, and, hence, decrease with network size $\netsize$ if the in-degree $\noinputs$ is fixed (gray curve and symbols in \prettyref{fig:corr_n}; see also \prettyref{eq:shared_input} and \citep{Tetzlaff12_e1002596, Helias13_023002}).
-In the \fb{} scenario, two components contribute to the input correlation: Shared input and correlations in presynaptic spike trains.
-In purely inhibitory networks, the average spike-train correlation is negative (diamonds in \prettyref{fig:corr_n}b) \citep{Tetzlaff12_e1002596}.
-Shared-input correlations, which are always positive if Dale's law is respected \citep{Kriener08_2185}, are largely canceled by these negative spike-train correlations.
-The average input correlations are therefore significantly reduced (black symbols in \prettyref{fig:corr_n}a).
-As both spike-train and shared-input correlations scale with the inverse $\netsize^{-1}$ of the network size (\prettyref{fig:corr_n}a and inset in \prettyref{fig:corr_n}b) \citep{DeLaRocha07_802}, this suppression of correlations in the \fb{} (and \fbrep{}) case is observed for all investigated network sizes $N$.
-Note that the output correlations are negative even though input correlations are positive.
-This effect is predicted by theory and also observed in linear network models as well as LIF-network simulations on conventional computers (see \prettyref{app:sim}, \ref{app:linear} and \prettyref{sec:discussion}).
+In the \rand{} case, presynaptic spike-train correlations were removed, and hence input (i.e., free-membrane-potential) correlations are exclusively determined by the number of shared presynaptic sources (\prettyref{eq:shared_input}).
+If the in-degree $\noinputs$ is fixed, input correlations will decrease with network size $\netsize$ (\prettyref{eq:shared_input}, light gray curve and symbols in \prettyref{fig:corr_n}a).
+In purely inhibitory networks with intact feedback loop (\fb{} scenario), correlations in presynaptic spike trains are on average significantly smaller than zero (dark gray diamonds in \prettyref{fig:corr_n}b, \citep{Tetzlaff12_e1002596}), and largely cancel the positive contribution from shared-input correlations.
+Average input correlations are therefore significantly reduced (black symbols in \prettyref{fig:corr_n}a).
+As both shared-input and spike-train correlations scale with the inverse of the network size ($\netsize^{-1}$; light gray curve in \prettyref{fig:corr_n}a and inset in \prettyref{fig:corr_n}b, respectively) \citep{DeLaRocha07_802}, this suppression of correlations in the \fb{} (and \fbrep{}) case is observed for all investigated network sizes $N$.
+Note that output correlations are negative even though input correlations are positive.
+This effect is predicted by theory and also observed in linear network models as well as LIF-network simulations on conventional computers (see \prettyref{fig:sim}, \prettyref{app:sim}, \ref{app:linear} and \prettyref{sec:discussion}).